aptise/peter_sslers/README.md

 Peter SSLers *or how i stopped worrying and learned to LOVE the SSL Certificate*.

-`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems (e.g. lots of domains and/or nodes).
+`peter_sslers` is a package designed to help *experienced* admins and DevOps people manage SSL Certificates and deploy them on larger systems (e.g. you have lots of domains and/or nodes).

 What's in the "box" ?

-* `OpenResty` Lua module for Dynamic SSL Certificate Handling on the `Nginx` webserver !!!
+* `OpenResty` Lua module to enable Dynamic SSL Certificate Handling on the `Nginx` webserver
 * A robust SSL Certificate Manager
 * An integrated ACME V2 Client for LetsEncrypt Certificate Authority

 THIS CONTAINS EVERYTHING YOU NEED TO SSL-ERATE AN INIFINITELY SCALEABLE MULTI-SERVER OR MULTI-DOMAIN SETUP!!!

-AMAZING, RIGHT?
+Amazing, right?

 This package is *not* aimed at casual users or people concerned with a handful of websites or servers.

-"Peter" offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
-PostgreSQL is recommended; sqlite is supported.
-A good-faith effort is made to get this to work on MySQL.
+Peter, as we fondly call this package, offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
+PostgreSQL is recommended; Sqlite is supported and the primary testing environment.
+A good-faith effort is made to get this to work on MySQL, but, well, sigh.

 Peter combines an ACME V2 Client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy Signed SSL Certificates.